Breaking: Judge Omotosho Speaks Out on Why Nnamdi Kanu Wasn’t Sentenced to Death

 Read also

-The judge further set unusually strict conditions for Kanu’s detention, citing what he described as the IPOB leader’s “violent tendencies and associated atrocities”.
-Future access to any digital device is allowed only with the express approval and physical supervision of the National Security Adviser (NSA).
+The judge further set unusually strict conditions for Kanu’s detention, citing what he described as the IPOB leader’s 'violent tendencies and associated atrocities', including access to any digital device only being allowed with the express approval of the NSA.

 Source: Legit.ng